What’s the Difference Between EAP-TTLS/PAP vs. EAP-TLS?

 What are the Shortcomings of EAP-TTLS/PAP?

 Though EAP-TTLS/PAP sounds easy-peasy, it’s got a few chinks in its armor.
 For starters, it still depends on passwords managed by a human, which is a no-go in a world where hackers are lurking.
-Here, if the user is not educated on best practices, can fall for a man in the middle attack, giving the credentials to an attacker.
+Here, if the user is not educated on best practices, the user can fall for a man in the middle attack, giving the credentials to an attacker.

 How to Get Started with EAP-TLS